CEHS-research/Quant_I/docs/01-prep.md

 --------------------------------

-## CREATING NEW VARIABLES: Assignment 0
+## Creating New Variables

+The following portion works through the assignment for Unit 0

 ### Question 2: Create a new variable = `mathquiz` + 50